Millennials Share Their Tips for Working While Traveling the Globe

 The best hot spots and data plans won’t help you get work done if you can’t turn your devices on in the first place.
 Never underestimate the value of keeping your work gadgets fully juiced.

-“I’d stress the importance of simply keeping your devices charged,” says Charlie Ellis, founder and managing partner of.
+“I’d stress the importance of simply keeping your devices charged,” says Charlie Ellis, founder and managing partner of Oxford Consulting Group.
 “I always travel with two hefty battery packs, a power strip, and a ten-port USB hub.”

 While business travel can take you to all corners of the globe, it can be tough to actually see those places when you’re sitting in meetings all day.